d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ### Changing ownership (chgrp, chown)

-Besides changing the permissions of a file, you'll also need to change whom these permissions apply to, by changing the user or group that owns a file.
+Besides changing the permissions of a file, you'll also need to change to whom these permissions apply to, by changing the user or group that owns the file.
 You will need sudo to assign files to different users/groups.

 To change the group owner of a file or directory, you can use the `chgrp` command.
 To change this recursively use the `-R` option